AvivGelfand/GrandmizersShtick-Huji-Hackathon23/README.md

-# Text-to-Speech Article Reader
+# De Grandmizer Shtick

-This project is a Python application that converts text articles into audio files using the Google Cloud Text-to-Speech API.
+De Grandmizer Shtick is a Python application that generates conversations using ChatGPT and converts them into audio files using the Google Cloud Text-to-Speech API.
 It provides a graphical user interface (GUI) for easy interaction.
+The project is designed to help create the illusion of an occupied home do intimidate burlaries and creaeted during HUJI hacaton 2023.

 ## Features